j-h-scheufen/axedao/README.md

 ### Deployment (with Forge)

 BUG ALERT:The UX around key-management in Foundry is lacking.
-For the time being, you MUST specify the public address of the wallet to use via `--sender 0x7e95A312E398431a26AC266B9215A7DddD5Ea60B`, otherwise the Forge deploy script ignores the `--account` and uses the default account to `startBroadcast()`!
+For the time being, you MUST specify the public address of the wallet to use via `--sender 0x7e95A312E398431a26AC266B9215A7DddD5Ea60B`, otherwise the Forge deploy script ignores the `--account` parameter and uses the default account to `startBroadcast()`!
 (See https://github.com/foundry-rs/foundry/issues/6034)

 #### Requirements

-ENV vars need to be available and can be set in front of the command in the commandline or exported:
+ENV vars need to be available in the shell and can be set in front of the command in the commandline or exported:

 ```shell
 export ETHERSCAN_API_KEY=XXXXXXXXXX